abhisekh08/Employee_Attrition_Prediction/README.md

 # Employee_Attrition_Prediction

-Employee Attrition rate Analysis and Prediction of Employee likely to exit from organization using historial data and Machine learning Alogorithms
+Employee Attrition rate Analysis and Prediction of Employee likely to exit from organization using historical data and Machine learning Alogorithms

 Tasks to perform

 - Exploratory Data Analysis
 - Preparation of dataset
-- scaling of dataset
+- Scaling of dataset
-- spliting of dataset into train and test
+- Spliting of dataset into train and test
-- oversampling of minority data
+- Oversampling of minority data
-- training and testing on different classifiers
+- Training and testing on different classifiers
-- comparision of prediction scores
+- Comparision of prediction scores
-- plotting the results.
+- Plotting the results.